The last death eaters

 Severus froze and looked down, as he felt one of her « friends » slowly curl around his leg.

-« Pedro wants a better view. » She explained.
-Trays with snacks and drinks appeared on their knees.
+« Pedro wants a better view. » Trays with snacks and drinks appeared on their knees.

 -Now, he wants some of your duck. » she translated, while feeding a couple of her other « friends » by hand.
 Severus was starving, but he didn’t want to displease the heavy venomous mass of fangs and scales perching on his shoulder, so he decided a bit of his dinner was a worthy sacrifice.
 He heard a happy hiss;